Explore health content from A to Z.

 Severe or continued vomiting

-Signs of dehydration: decreased urination (diapers not as wet as usual); dry mouth; refuses to drink fluids; no tears when crying
+Signs of dehydration: decreased urination (diapers not as wet as usual in a baby or toddler); dry mouth; no tears when crying

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |